shlublu/ShlubluLib/README.md

 ShlubluLib is a modular, general purpose, open-source C++ library for Linux and Windows.
+The current version is v0.0.

 This library consists in code I wrote for my own use and that might be useful to others.
 It is therefore released "as-is", just to be helpful with no warranty of any kind (see license for further details).